Coca-Cola serving trays

 Very Good / Grade 7

 Flaws are more numerous and more apparent.
-Rim chips and rubs are obvious to the observer, as are small but deep scratches and staining or light spots.
-Minor flaking or pinhead size spots of rust are common.
+Chips and rubs are obvious to the observer, as are deep scratches or bends and staining or light spots.
+Rusting is common at areas of paint loss.

 Like Grade 7.5, this condition is considered less presentable and less desirable.
 Items begin to loose value more quickly, and investment potential is minimal.
 Future return on investment for common items is questionable.
 Older and rare items continue to be an exception.